SciCatProject/scicat-file-checker/README.md

 # How to start, create and update image and containers

 - `sh docker-run.sh` command on terminal to start.
-If you make any changes, run this command again.
+If you make any changes, run this command again. if this command gives error try change the scrip in the file to `docker-compose down` and `docker-compose up`

 # How to use